Currie32/tech-with-dave/docs/articles/deploy-a-dash-app-on-google-cloud-run.md

 - <a href=https://github.com/Currie32/statistical_stories/blob/master/Dockerfile target="blank">https://github.com/Currie32/statistical_stories/blob/master/Dockerfile</a>
 - <a href=https://github.com/Currie32/practice-a-language/blob/master/Dockerfile target="blank">https://github.com/Currie32/practice-a-language/blob/master/Dockerfile</a>

-This steps assumes that you already have a requirements.txt file.
+This step assumes that you already have a requirements.txt file.
 If you don't have one yet, you can create it by:

 ```
 pip freeze > requirements.txt
 ```

-It's good practice to remove any packages from `requirements.txt` that are not required to run your app as this will make you Docker image unncessarily larger and take longer to build.
+It's good practice to remove any packages from `requirements.txt` that are not required to run your app as this will make your Docker image unnecessarily larger and take longer to build.

 ## Build, Push, and Deploy your Docker Image